tidepool-org/uploader/lib/drivers/docs/tandem.md

   - `[ ]` other/freeform tags
   - `[?]` categorization of value according to BG target(s) from settings

-Device-specific?
+#### Device-specific?
 (Add any device-specific notes/additions here.)

+- Tandem only provides BG thresholds for triggering reminders.
+Out-of-range/threshold info are available for CGM data.

 #### Settings